Chemical and Biomolecular Engineering

 Automated Detection of Defects in Porous Materials with Machine Learning

 It is understood that the presence of defects can be a determining factor for a multitude of energy-related applications including catalysis, gas storage, separations, etc. Determining the presence and quantity of defects in a material can be a challenging endeavor requiring advanced characterization techniques.
-Our project seeks to identify and quantify defects in porous materials with standard characterization techniques like a simple adsorption isotherm using machine learning algorithms.
-We train anomaly detection algorithms to determine if a material has a defect and how many are present.
-We are currently testing algorithms on data sets that contain known numbers of anomalies and are moving on to characterizing material properties.
-By the end of this project we will have tested our algorithms on data from molecular simulations and experimental systems.
-We expect our results will be of great value to the porous materials and energy communities.
+This project seeks to identify and quantify defects in porous materials with standard characterization techniques like a simple adsorption isotherm using machine learning algorithms.
+The Colón group trains anomaly detection algorithms to determine if a material has a defect and how many are present.
+The group is currently testing algorithms on the data set of Zr-based structures with known quantities of defects and will be moving on to finalizing a paper to be published.
+By the end of this project, the algorithms will be tested on data from molecular simulations and experimental systems.
+It is expected that the results will be of great value to the porous materials and energy communities.